βš–οΈ Not all costs are created equal

 Money skill: The difference between fixed and variable expenses

 Why it matters: Kids and teens might not know that all expenses aren't the same.
 Some costs are predictable, or fixed β€” think car payment, rent or a mortgage.
 Others β€” such as clothing, entertainment, or an electric or water bill β€” are variable, which means the cost is different every month.
-Knowing which expenses are non-negotiable and which are flexible teaches young people how to prioritize needs over wants, a key lesson for both youth and adults.

 Try this: Make a list of the fixed and variable expenses in your household (don't label them) and let your child tell you which category each expense belongs to.
 Ask them what variable expenses they could lower and have them give you examples of how they would do that.